 Mobile phone jargon

-Here at uSwitch, we do our best to make everything on uSwitch mobile phones easy to understand, but if you're struggling with any of the jargon you've come across, this mobile phone glossary should provide you with everything you need to become an expert in mobile-speak.
+Here at uSwitch, we do our best to make everything mobile phones simple and easy to understand on uSwitch, but if you're struggling with any of the jargon you've come across, this mobile phone glossary should provide you with everything you need to become an expert in mobile-speak.

 First-generation mobiles or mobile systems – these are the first-ever mobiles, they are no longer developed but provide the basis for all of today's mobiles.

 Second-generation mobiles or mobile systems – 2G mobiles offer data, fax and SMS mobile services.
 2G mobiles also offer limited data communications.

 2.5G or "second-and-a-half generation" – this was the next step from 2G and provides enhanced data communications services, including Multimedia Messaging Service (MMS) as well as Wireless Application Protocol (WAP) access for emails and web browsing.